LukasKorotaj/create-neovim-obsidian-task/README.md

 # Installation

 First of all, make sure you change Task Format to Dataview in the Obsidian Tasks plugin!
 Otherwise, this plugin won't work!
+The Global filter should be the same as in the Obsidian Tasks plugin.
+If you don't use a global filter set the `global_filter` to `''`, as the default is `#task`.

 The formatting will still be with emojis inside of Obsidian, so this just changes the Neovim view.
-I was too lazy to make this work with emojis, sorry.

 Setup for lazy.nvim: